 - Women ages 21 to 29: A Pap test every three years.

-- Women ages 30 to 65: A Pap test and an HPV test every five years or every three years with just the Pap test.
+- Women ages 30 to 65: A Pap test every three years, an HPV test every five years, or an HPV test combined with a Pap test every five years.

-- Women who have had a total hysterectomy (removal of the uterus and cervix) can stop screening with Pap tests and HPV tests, unless the hysterectomy was for treatment for cervical pre-cancer or cancer.
-Women who have had a hysterectomy without removal of the cervix (called a supracervical hysterectomy) should continue cervical cancer screening according to the guidelines above.
+- The USPSTF does not recommend screening for women who have had a total hysterectomy (when the uterus and cervix are removed) and who do not have cervical cancer or a precancerous condition such as CIN2 or CIN 3.
+Women who have had a hysterectomy without removal of the cervix (called a supracervical or subtotal hysterectomy) should continue cervical cancer screening according to the guidelines above.

-- Women who have abnormal screening results may need to have a follow up Pap test (sometimes with a HPV test) done in six months to a year.
+Women who have abnormal screening results may need to have follow-up Pap tests and/or HPV tests at more frequent intervals.

 How is colorectal cancer screened?

-The U.S. Preventive Services Task Force and the American Cancer Society recommend that individuals between the ages of 45 and 75 get screened for colorectal cancer.
-People ages 75 through 85 should talk to their doctor about whether screening is appropriate for them.
+The USPSTF and the American Cancer Society recommend that individuals at average risk for colorectal cancer between the ages of 45 and 75 undergo regular screening for colorectal cancer.
+People ages 76 through 85 should talk to their doctor about whether screening is appropriate for them.
 Colorectal cancer screening isn’t recommended for individuals over 85 years of age.
 Screening may begin at a younger age for those who are at increased risk for colorectal cancer (e.g., family history of colorectal cancer, personal history of colorectal polyps or colorectal cancer, or personal history of inflammatory bowel disease).

 A number of recommended screening tests are available.
 People should talk to their doctor about which test is best for them.

 Colonoscopy.
 During a colonoscopy, a doctor inserts a colonoscope—a thin tube equipped with a light and camera—into the patient’s rectum and guides it into the colon (also known as the large intestine).
 In most cases, patients are given a sedative during a colonoscopy, so they do not feel pain.